This audio was created using Microsoft Azure Speech Services.

-Years from now someone will write a monumental book on the history of artificial intelligence (AI).
+Artificial intelligence.
+Years from now someone will write a monumental book on the history of it.
 I’m pretty sure that in that book, the early 2020s will be described as a pivotal period.
-Today, we are still not getting much closer to Artificial General Intelligence (AGI), but we are already very close to applying AI in all fields of human activity, at an unprecedented scale and speed.
+Today, we are still not getting much closer to Artificial General Intelligence (AGI).
+But we are already very close to applying AI in all fields of human activity, at an unprecedented scale.

 It may now feel like we’re living in an “endless summer” of AI breakthroughs, but with amazing capabilities comes great responsibility.
 And discussion is heating up around ethical, responsible, and trustworthy AI.